-Chapter 4: Knowledge Modeling & Probabilistic Reasoning
+Chapter 4: Knowledge Modeling and Probabilistic Reasoning

 Background & Motivation